 Istanbul is the capital of Turkey

-No, it’s not.
-Ankara is the capital of Turkey.
+No, it’s not: Ankara is.
+From all misconceptions about Istanbul, this is probably the most common.
 I don’t know where this comes from and I don’t mind if you don’t know better, but I have people state that I am actually a foolish girl that doesn’t know she actually lives in the capital of Turkey.
-This I find quite worrying.
-Don’t we have all access to the internet nowadays?
+Dude, check google before you miscall someone!